madhu0505096/SQL-CaseStudies/WIP.md

 | 30         |

+If the delivery time is calculated from the point in time where an order is placed to the order being delivered to the customer i.e order placed + driver picking up order + delivery

-But we need to include the time taken for the driver to reach the headquaters to pickup the order because delivery time should be the time captured when the customer places the order and the food getting deliverd to the customer.
+ we need to include the time taken for the driver to reach the headquaters to pickup the order because delivery time should be the time captured when the customer places the order and the food getting deliverd to the customer.

 So we need to combine the customer_orders table and make use of order_time attribute.